 - Improves vocabulary and comprehension by having the opportunity to read game instructions or look at game pieces while playing.

-- Learning to think critically and come up with creative solutions in gameplay.
+- Learning to think critically and come up with creative solutions and strategies in gameplay.

 - Allowing kids of different ages or interests to have the common ground they can all enjoy together!

 - Games are also great tools for teaching kids about teamwork!
 You’ll never have more fun than when you get together with others who share similar interests as yours.